AdaCore/training_labs_solar_system/doc/navigating_code_and_git.rst

 ----------

 Notice that the :ada:`package Mage_Config.Hardware` doesn't bare the same name as its file.
-This is due to a custom compiler setup, which happens in :filename:`mage.gpr`.
+This is due to a custom compiler setup, which happens in ``mage.gpr``.
 Open that GPR file.

 ----------
 Question 5